 In Canada, certain provinces and territories have enacted residential tenancy legislation that, among other things, imposes rent control guidelines that limit the REIT's ability to raise rental rates at its properties.
-For the calendar year 2023, the Ontario guideline increase amount was established at 2.5% (1.2% for 2022).
+For the calendar year 2024, the Ontario guideline increase amount was established at 2.5% (2.5% for 2023).
 In addition, overbuilding in the multi-suite residential sector, particularly in the United States, may increase the supply of multi-suite residential properties, further increasing the level of competition in certain markets.
 Such competition may reduce occupancy rates and rental revenues of the REIT and, consequently, revenue and operating results.

-As at December 31, 2023, Same Property occupancy in Canada was 98.7%, reflecting stable demand predominantly in Ontario.
+As at December 31, 2024, Same Property occupancy in Canada was 97.2%, reflecting stable demand predominantly in Ontario.
 Approximately 79% of the suites in Canada are located in the GTA.
 The GTA is Canada's most significant economic cluster and contains the largest concentration of people.

-As at December 31, 2023, Same Property occupancy in the U.S. was 94.2% as the REIT's overall U.S. occupancy maintained optimum levels.
+As at December 31, 2024, Same Property occupancy in the U.S. was 93.8% as the REIT's overall U.S. occupancy maintained optimum levels.

-The REIT has seen steady revenue growth resulting from an increase in Same Property revenue.
-The increase in revenue since the first quarter of 2022 is due to improvements in occupancy as well as the REIT's acquisition and disposition activity.
+The REIT has seen steady revenue growth resulting from an increase in Same Property revenue due to AMR growth as well as the REIT's acquisition and disposition activity.

 Similar to revenue, NOI has profiled stable and steady growth over the last eight quarters resulting from an increase in revenue and the REIT's ability to control expenses as a percentage of revenue.
-The impact of foreign exchange rates and the REIT's acquisition and disposition activity also factored into the variance from quarter to quarter.
+The impact of foreign exchange rates and the REIT's acquisition activity also factored into the variance from quarter to quarter.
 Furthermore, the first quarter results (three months ended March 31) are impacted by IFRIC 21, whereby the REIT records the entire annual realty tax expense for its U.S. properties on January 1, except for U.S. properties acquired during the year in which the realty taxes are not recorded in the year of acquisition.
 As a result, the second, third and fourth quarters typically have no realty tax expense, which results in higher NOI and NOI margins.